Andrew Jackson Montague: Congressman

 In 1912, Montague ran for the Richmond District seat in the United States House of Representatives.
 He defeated the Republican incumbent, and would retain for almost a quarter of a century.
+He served on the Judiciary Committee and helped pass the act creating the Federal Trade Commission as well as the Trading with the Enemy Act, the Adamson Eight Hour Day Act and another allowing retirement of injured and superannuated members of the Coast Guard.

 A supporter of President Woodrow Wilson's internationalist agenda, Montague lost influence when the Republicans took control of Congress in the 1920s.
 Despite this, and a failed bid to gain appointment to the Supreme Court, Montague was respected by his colleagues, even acquiring the nickname "Judge".
 In 1926, he was selected by the House as one of the impeachment managers that served as the prosecution the impeachment trial of Judge George W. English.

 Personal life

 He married Elizabeth Lyne Hoskins (1868 - 1951), daughter of a Middlesex county doctor, on December 11, 1889.
-They had two sons (one of whom died young, the other of whom served heroically in World War I and became Brig.
-Gen. Robert Latane Montague Jr. (1897-1972)), and two daughters (Matilda Gay Montague Moore (1891-1988) and Janet Roy Montague Nunnally (1895-1977)).

-Mrs. Montague was very active in historic preservation in Alexandria, Virginia and in Williamsburg, and Gov. Montague corresponded with philanthropist John D. Rockefeller Jr. who established Colonial Williamsburg.
+They had two sons (one died young; the other served heroically in World War I and became Brig.
+Gen. Robert Latane Montague Jr. (1897–1972)), as well as two daughters, Matilda Gay Montague Moore (1891–1988) and Janet Roy Montague Nunnally (1895–1977).
+Betsy Montague was very active in historic preservation in Alexandria, Virginia and in Williamsburg, and Gov. Montague corresponded with philanthropist John D. Rockefeller Jr., who established Colonial Williamsburg.
 In 1934, the Montagues purchased Sandwich at Urbanna, Virginia.

 Death and legacy

-Congressman Montague died in office on January 24, 1937, after winning a narrow election against his first significant (primary) opposition in twenty-five years.
+Congressman Montague had been in poor health for some time, and died at home but still in office on January 24, 1937, after winning a narrow election against his first significant (primary) opposition in twenty-five years.
 He is interred in the family's section at the graveyard of Christ Church in Saluda, Virginia.